Acadia Healthcare Company research snapshot

 ACHC AI Stock Forecast Scenarios

-The ACHC AI stock forecast is scenario-based because Acadia is still in a turnaround and behavioral health earnings depend on same-facility growth, payor mix, legal outcomes, leverage, and valuation multiples.
-Using the $31.28 price reference, forward adjusted EPS guidance midpoint near $1.50, and an audited three-year model with growth and PE assumptions of 20%/28x, 10%/22x, and -5%/15x, the mechanical outcomes are about $73 in a bullish case, $44 in a base case, and $19 in a bearish case.
+The ACHC AI stock forecast is scenario-based because Acadia is in a turnaround and earnings depend on same-facility growth, payor mix, professional liability costs, litigation outcomes, leverage, and valuation multiples.
+Using the $30.59 price reference and the updated adjusted EPS guidance midpoint near $1.50, the scenarios below describe where the stock could trade over the next 12 to 18 months if each set of conditions holds.

 Bullish case